tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ### 8.4.
 Optimization: Tail Calls

-- Tail calls as an optimization technique was conceived in the 60s when the issue of memory limitation became apparent.
+- Tail calls as an optimization technique that was conceived in the 60s when the issue of memory limitation became apparent.
 - To understand tail calls, we need to understand why the currently executing stack frame needs to be retained.

 ```js